-- Rental Housing Project Income Analysis and Appraisal, signed and dated by HUD (Form-2264a); - 2.
-A line item sources and uses statement; - 3.
-Partnership (Syndication) Agreement, spelling out the equity contributions and dates of disbursement; and - 4.
-Copy of MHFA Multifamily Workbook
+- 1. A line item sources and uses statement;

+- 2. Partnership (Syndication) Agreement, spelling out the equity contributions and dates of disbursement; and

+- 3. Copy of MHFA Multifamily Workbook

 IV.
 POLICIES AND PROCEDURES

 A. Application Cycle

 The CDA will accept applications in Round 1 in accordance with the QAP and this Manual.
 Application must be submitted in the manner required by this Manual and must comply with the CDA's submission requirements.
 The CDA uses Minnesota Housing's Multifamily and Tax Credit application materials which can be found at www.mnhousing.gov.